mytourist/api-documentation/product-categories.md

 ```

 ## Create or Update a product category
-You can easily create a product category by posting to the following URL.
+You can easily create/update a product category by posting to the following URLs.
 The naming of this product category is for internal purposes only and won't be showed to your customers.
 You can also add a HEX color of your choice.

+*Locked categories (by MyTourist) are not changeable by this endpoint*

 **POST (Create)** `https://app.mytourist.cloud/api/v1/product-categories`
 **POST (Update)** `https://app.mytourist.cloud/api/v1/product-categories/{CATEGORY_ID}`